'Keep Britain Kind' - Windrush Day

 Many Caribbean people found it difficult to find accommodation and sometimes found it hard to find jobs as some people didn’t want black people to work for them.
 When they did find work, they were often only considered for undesirable jobs such as cleaning and manual labour despite around half of the Caribbean men that arrived to Britain having experience in highly skilled jobs.

-In spite of the difficulty faced, the Windrush Generation worked hard building a life for themselves and their families in Britain.
-They were instrumental in the rebuilding of the British economy in the post war era, and also contributed heavily to British society as we know it today.
+In spite of the difficulty faced, the Windrush Generation worked hard to build a life for themselves and their families in Britain.
+They were instrumental in the rebuilding of the British economy in the post-war era, and also contributed heavily to British society as we know it today.
 From music, fashion, politics, literature and television you can find examples of the Windrush Generation and their descendants doing great things in various areas of society.

 This Windrush Day, let us turn the graffiti seen in Neil Kenlock's photograph on its head.
 Instead we can work and commit to 'Keep Britain Kind'.
 A lot has changed since the first wave of Caribbean people arrived in the UK, along with the arrival of people from other British colonies at the time in Africa and Asia.
 Groups such as the League of Coloured Peoples (1931) and Black Peoples' Alliance (1960s) worked hard to change the lives of non-white people in the UK for the better.
 The Race Relation Acts in 1965, 1968 and 1975 were introduced making it illegal to discriminate against somebody because of the colour of their skin.
 However, as we have learnt from the Black Lives Matter movement, that had a resurgence in 2020 - there is still work to be done, and this work is best coming from a place of kindness for ourselves and for others.